 The Thesis requires a committee of graduate faculty and involves a formal proposal meeting and defense meeting.
 There is a written product of the thesis project.
-Rather than the traditional chapter format, the completed thesis for the MA-ABA program should be a somewhat longer form of a peer-review journal submission ready manuscript.
+Rather than the traditional chapter format, the completed thesis for the MA-ABA program will be a longer more detailed and comprehensive form of a peer-review journal submission ready manuscript.